jbperin/hello-world/retro/oric/gloric/intro.md

 In this teaser app, i use a home-made ascii art rasterizing routine to display the result of 3D projection on a 2D Text Mode screen.

-This teaser app consists in:
+These sample demo consists in:
 - an intro in which the camera position and orientation is animated
-- followed by an interactive phase where you can manually move the camera with the following keyboard commands:
+- followed by an interactive phase where you can manually move the camera in order to test real time interactive mode.

+In text mode sample demo,the camera is moved with the following keyboard commands:

-    Arrow (up / down) to go ( forward / backward )
+* Arrow (up / down) to go ( forward / backward )
-    W / X  to shift (left / right)
+* W / X  to shift (left / right)
-    Arrow (left / right )  to rotate the camera
+* Arrow (left / right )  to rotate the camera
-    Q / A    to pitch (up / down)
+* Q / A    to pitch (up / down)
-    P / ;    to go (up / down)
+* P / ;    to go (up / down)

+In hires mode sample demo,the camera is moved with the following keyboard commands:

+* Arrow (left / right )  to rotate around the object
+* Q / A  to go (up / down)

 You have to be warned that: